Share Action

 Senior SRI Analyst, Engagement Specialist, Candriam

-You can download an excel spreadsheet of the 2023 survey questions below.
-If you have any questions please email wdi@shareaction.org.
+You can download an Excel spreadsheet of the 2024 survey questions for your reference below.
+All responses need to be submitted via the Nossa Data platform here.
+If you have any questions, please email wdi@thomsonreuters.com.

 Key dates to consider

-Reporting season begins and online reporting platform opens for submissions
+Reporting season begins and the Nossa Data online reporting platform opens for submissions

-In 2022, the WDI welcomed submissions from 167 companies from 24 countries.
-For the sixth year in a row, we saw 11 sectors report to the WDI.
-Submissions covered 12.5 million people employed in companies’ direct operations and many more in supply chains.
+In 2023, the WDI welcomed submissions from 166 companies from 20 countries.
+For the seventh year in a row, we saw 11 sectors report to the WDI.
+Submissions covered over 10 million people employed in companies’ direct operations and many more in supply chains.

-Below is a dynamic list of all the companies the WDI signatories have requested take part in the project, each year from 2017 with their corresponding response status.
+Below is a dynamic list of all the companies that WDI investor signatories have requested to take part in the project, each year from 2017 with their corresponding response status.
 Companies are selected based on a combination of:

 • Market capitalisation